svr8/wordle/docs/README.md

 # Key Problems Handled

-## Making it re-usable: Separating the game logic from components
+## Where to place game logic?

+There were 2 options: directly implement logic and update component state in the component where the event was triggered.
+Another was to pass all information up to parent components(various levels) and keep all logic in one place.
+The second one looks good but the the back-and-forth communication could make the codebase messy.
+This issue is discussed later in this document.

-The idea is to keep the sub-components as independent as possible so they can be re-used in the future.
-This is why no logical decision was implemented inside the components placed in `modules` folder.
+The idea is to keep the sub-components as independent as possible so they can be re- used in the future.
+This is why no logical decision was implemented inside the components placed in   folder.
 The modules are treated as pre-packaged solutions that can be interfaced with easily, and configured using props.

-.

 ![core-game-logic.png](images/core-game-logic.png)

 This is why component events are listened to and handled in `/components/game.tsx` file.
 This file contains the core logic and implementation of all possible events occurring in the game.

-## Making it simple: Designing one-way communication
+## How to simplify back-and-forth communication between various components, including multi-level nested components?

 ![redux.png](images/redux.png)

-`Redux` was used to manage the complexity of event passing between various levels of nested components.
-The project involved up to 3 levels of nesting between components and back-and-forth communication.
-This was solved by publishing data to a common store and each component implementing independent event handlers.
+This core issue is addressed in Robotics greatly.
+The architecture or event-driven designs are widely used owing to the large amount of miscellaneous events happening all the time. `Redux` is a great solution to these problems and was used as a single channel to communicate between various components. was used to manage the complexity.

 Efforts were made to keep all props passed to components to be one-way and remove all backward event handling and data propagation.